snystrom/memes/README.md

 #>   root.phylo ape
 ```

-dremeR is built around the
+memes is built around the
 [universalmotif](https://www.bioconductor.org/packages/release/bioc/html/universalmotif.html)
 package.
 The `motif` column of the runDreme results object contains
 `universalmotif` objects which can be used natively in all